sryanshin/srshin/README.md

 I am a postdoc researcher at Cornell University.
-My research interests lie in innovation from the both aspects of management and economics.
+My research interests lie in innovation from both aspects of management and economics.
 I apply and develop data analytic algorithms and causal inference techniques to explore how the innovation ecosystem is shaped by firms, individuals, and government policies.
 I obtained my Ph.D. and master in Engineering from Seoul National University.
 Before, I obtained my B.S. in Mechanical Engineering from UCLA.

 You can find my CV [here](https://www.dropbox.com/s/1epwsyx6gmd2tnm/CV_SRShin.pdf?dl=0).